-India did not respond Kindly to its proposal of talks ahead of redrawing political map: Nepal
+India did not respond kindly to its proposal of talks ahead of redrawing political map: Nepal

 New Delhi, Juy 31: Nepal Foreign Affairs Minister Pradeep Gyawali on Friday said Kathmandu had asked New Delhi several times to start diplomatic negotiations to resolve the simmering border dispute, but that India had failed to respond to it.